 We currently have no sales, marketing or distribution capabilities.
 In order to commercialize our products, if any are approved, we may develop internal sales, marketing and distribution capabilities to target particular markets for our products, as well as make arrangements with third parties to perform these services for us with respect to other markets for our products.
 We may not be able to establish these capabilities internally or hire marketing and sales personnel with appropriate expertise to market and sell our products, if approved.
-In addition, even if we are able to identify one or more acceptable collaborators to perform these services for us, we may not be able to enter into any collaborative arrangements for the marketing or sale of our products, our products ourselves.
+In addition, even if we are able to identify one or more acceptable collaborators to perform these services for us, we may not be able to enter into any collaborative arrangements on favorable terms, or at all.
+If we enter into any collaborative arrangements for the marketing or sale of our products, our products ourselves.
 In addition, any revenues we receive would depend upon the efforts of our collaborators, which may not be adequate due to lack of attention or resource commitments, management turnover, change of strategic focus, business combinations, and their inability to comply with regulatory requirements or other factors outside of our control.
 Depending upon the terms of our collaboratior, the remedies we have against an under-performing collaborator may be limited.
 If we were to terminate a relationship, it may be difficult or impossible to find a replacement collaborator on acceptable terms, if at all.